Contacts

 For ex., "emails" tab contains conditions and rules to extract emails, "url-domains" tab contains conditions and rules to extract domains from the urls.

-To add a new tab use [+] button below the tabs, to remove an existing tab use [-] button.
+To add a new tab use [+] button below the tabs.
+To remove an existing tab use [-] button.

 When you press "Start" button, RegExp Extractor will extract data from source file(s) using conditions and rules from the active tab.